On the temperature scaling behaviour of the linear magnetoresistance observed in high-temperature superconductors

-where the possibility that $\sigma^\prime, ~~\omega_{\rm c}$ and/or $\tau$ might vary with $(x,y)$ has been introduced; the disorder and inhomogeneities that might produce such variations are a common feature of many models of linear magnetoresistance in conventional metals and semiconductors~\cite{littlewood,stroud,bruls1,bruls2,bruls3,bate}.
+where the possibility that $\sigma^\prime, ~~\omega_{\rm c}$ and/or $\tau$ might vary with $(x,y)$ has been introduced; the disorder and inhomogeneities that might produce such variations are a common feature of many models of linear magnetoresistance in conventional metals and semiconductors~\cite{littlewood,stroud,probreferees,bruls1,bruls2,bruls3,bate}.

-The pnictides~\cite{analytis1,analytis2} BaFe$_2$(As$_{1-x}$P$_x$)$_2$ and cuprates~\cite{greg} La$_{2-x}$Sr$_x$CuO$_4$ used in the linear magnetoresistance studies are alloys, and it is inevitable that some inhomogeneity of composition (and hence carrier density $n$) will occur.
-In addition, cuprates suffer from slight variations in oxygen stoichiometry, again leading to variable carrier density (see {\it e.g.}, Ref.~\onlinecite{ramshaw} and references therein).
+The pnictides~\cite{analytis1,analytis2} BaFe$_2$(As$_{1-x}$P$_x$)$_2$ and cuprates~\cite{greg} La$_{2-x}$Sr$_x$CuO$_4$ used in the linear magnetoresistance studies are alloys, and it is inevitable that some inhomogeneity of composition (and hence $n$) will occur.
+In addition, cuprates suffer from slight variations in oxygen stoichiometry, again leading to variable $n$ (see {\it e.g.}, Ref.~\onlinecite{ramshaw} and references therein).
 Finally, the carrier density in both types of high-temperature superconductor is much smaller than that in conventional metals such as Al and Cu~\cite{analytis1,analytis2,greg,singleton,ramshaw}, potentially leading to much less effective screening of disorder due to impurities and other defects~\cite{alloys}.
-Even in crystalline organic superconductors, which are relatively clean systems compared to the cuprates, this reduced screening was shown to lead to an inhomogeneous carrier density~\cite{alloys}.
-The current simple model therefore assumes that only $n$ varies with position in the sample~\cite{bate}, and that other quantities such as $m^*$ and $\tau$ are much less affected by the inhomogeneities.
+Even in crystalline organic superconductors, relatively clean systems compared to the cuprates, this reduced screening was shown to lead to an inhomogeneous carrier density~\cite{alloys}.
+The current model therefore allows $n$ to vary with position in the sample~\cite{bate}; other quantities such as $m^*$ and $\tau$ are assumed to be much less affected by inhomogeneities and so are taken to be constants.

-Equation~\ref{bigass} could be attacked using a variety of techniques.
-However, the primary interest of this paper is the transverse magnetoresistance, measured using the voltage drop in the $x$ direction.
+Eq.~\ref{bigass} could be attacked using a variety of techniques.
+However, my motivation is to derive a tractable expression for the magnetoresistance measured using the voltage drop in the $x$ direction.
 I therefore consider a variation of $n$ only in the $x$ direction (the $\sim 10$~nm to $\sim 1~\mu$m lengthscales over which this happens will be discussed below).
-Finally, in a descriptive work, it is useful to be able to apply separation of variables to Equation ~\ref{bigass} to produce an analytical solution.
+Separation of variables is then applied to Eq.~\ref{bigass} to produce an analytical solution.
 We hence choose~\cite{bate}

 with $n_0$ and $\kappa \neq 0$ being constants.
 Insertion of this into Equation~\ref{bigass} produces